JosephNamihas/joseph_namihas_portfolio/README.md

-# Unit 2 Challenge: Portfolio
+# Joseph Namihas - Web Portfolio

 ## My Web Portfolio

 This portfolio is a collection of projects to showcase to future employers.
 I will slowly be building this up to reflect the new skills I learn and to add projects I complete.

 Currently, I only have two projects to showcase.
-I have left two project windows blank to highlight my intention to fill them in the coming weeks and months.
+I have left a project window blank to highlight my intention to fill them in the coming weeks and months.

+My motivation for this project was to provide me with a piece of work which I can update throughout my learning.
+Anything new I learn that I deem valuable to showcase, I will add in some capacity to this portfolio.

 ## Challenges Faced